gbote/CodePlatoon/curriculum/week-06/day5/django-orm.md

 from school.models import Student
 ```

-The shell will load in all of our models and libraries from Django.
+The shell will allow us to load in our models from Django.
 Once in the shell, we can create a new student.

 ```bash
 In [1]: student = Student(name="Jon", email="jon@jon.com")
 In [2]: student.save()
 ```

-We're starting to see things come together - the object oriented lessons from weeks 2 and 3 were in preparation for this.
+This should look familiar - the object oriented lessons from weeks 2 and 3 were in preparation for this.
 Just by writing those two lines of code, we are able to instantiate a Student object for us and save it into the database.
 Under the hood, it's just running:

 ```sql
 INSERT into students (name, email) VALUES ('Jon', 'jon@jon.com')